 What planet are these jokers on?
 Where do they invent their narrative?
 In a bar?
 On some illegal high?

-How the magazine is financed is none of their business but their campaign of outrage is a glorious fail.
-And we’ll allow for Country Squire Magazine to be the platform for some ideas and views which will, by their nature, attract a right to reply.
+How the magazine is financed is actually none of the Outrage Warriors’ business but their campaign of outrage is a glorious fail.
+And we’ll always allow for Country Squire Magazine to be the platform for some ideas and views which will, by their nature, attract a right to reply.
 Which we will always give – CSM is a platform for all.

-It goes to show the difference between the real world and that of keyboard warriors, who live in the clouds.
+It goes to show the difference between the real world and that of the keyboard warriors.

-Just as calling Jim’s article “racist” is as unintelligent as it comes.
+Calling Jim’s article “racist” is as unintelligent as it comes.
 How can an article that has a go at the Irish Taoiseach be racist?
 How can having a go at Ireland’s dingy bars and puppy farms be racist?
 Calling Rathkeale “a small Irish town swollen by the proceeds of crime” is racist too?
-(Perhaps someone should have a word with the leftie Independent about that who used those very words about that town in February last year?)
+(Perhaps someone should have a word with the leftie Independent about that who used those very words about that town in February last year well before Jim’s article was published?)

 Some have complained that “hurdy-gurdy” is racist!
 The less ignorant know full well that the hurdy-gurdy is a stringed instrument that produces sound by a hand crank-turned, rosined wheel rubbing against the strings.
 It can sound like the worst of mother in laws (or father in laws for that matter).